scheMeZa/seo-checker/README.md

 # SEO Checker

+## What does this app do?
-A simple, open-source SEO checker for your website.
-Enter your site's URL and get actionable recommendations to improve your search engine ranking.
-Track your progress over time and see how your changes impact your SEO score.
+SEO Checker is an open-source tool that audits your website for SEO best practices.
+It crawls your site, analyzes each page, and provides actionable recommendations to help you improve your search engine ranking.
+You can track your progress over time and see how your changes impact your SEO score.

+## Why is this data interesting or valuable?
+SEO data is crucial for understanding how your website performs in search engines.
+By identifying technical issues, content gaps, and optimization opportunities, you can make informed decisions that drive more organic traffic to your site.
+The insights provided help you prioritize fixes that have the biggest impact on your visibility and growth.

+## Who might find this useful?
+- Website owners and bloggers who want to improve their site's search ranking
+- Digital marketers and SEO professionals seeking actionable audit reports
+- Developers and agencies building or maintaining client websites
+- Anyone interested in learning about and improving website SEO

 ## Features
 - 🚀 **Real-time progress updates**: Watch your SEO audit and crawl progress live, thanks to instant socket-powered updates.